zeSchlausKwab/wavefunc/docs/AGENDA.md

   - ContextVM automatically deletes the seeded station on behalf of wavefunc
   - Enables transition from wavefunc-seeded stations to user-owned stations

-- [ ] Consolidate ContextVMs and improve metadata service
+- [x] Consolidate ContextVMs and improve metadata service
-  - Consolidate our contextvms in general for better organization
-  - Enhance metadata service to allow searching for all entity types (artists, recordings, releases, labels, etc.)
+  - [x] Split MusicBrainz searches into separate, reusable tool calls (search_artists, search_releases, search_recordings, search_labels)
+  - [x] Each tool represents a method that can be reused independently (like stream_metadata)
-  - Better reflect the original MusicBrainz API structure and capabilities
+  - [x] Better reflects the original MusicBrainz API structure
-  - New ContextVM approach pushes the composition of searches to the client
+  - [x] New ContextVM approach pushes the composition of searches to the client
+  - [x] UI updated with entity type selector allowing users to choose what to search
+  - [x] Support for searching labels (record labels)
-  - Add convenience clicking in "now playing" results to search for entities
+  - [ ] Add convenience clicking in "now playing" results to search for entities
     - Example: "Paranoid - Black Sabbath - Paranoid (1968), British label"
     - Clicking "Black Sabbath" should trigger UI search for artist Black Sabbath
     - Clicking album/recording/label should search for that entity type